jahilldev/component-elements/packages/preactement/README.md

 ## ES5 Support

-To support ES5 or older browsers, like IE11, you'll need to install the official Web Component [Custom Element polyfill](https://www.npmjs.com/package/@webcomponents/custom-elements).
+To support ES5 or older browsers, like IE11, you'll need to either transpile `preactement`, or import the ES5 version via `preactement/es5`, while also installing the official Web Component [Custom Element polyfill](https://www.npmjs.com/package/@webcomponents/custom-elements).
 Once installed, you'll need to import the following at the very top of your entry files:

 ```javascript
 import '@webcomponents/custom-elements';